Endgegner/RimWorld-Mod-Pulsefire-Turret/README.md

 Sound Effect * by Marvin
 German Translation * by Endgegner

-**Patches "Sniper Turret" to same research when installed Meant to be comparable and suitable to each other **Update removed white edges on mip-mapping
+*Patches "Sniper Turret" to same research when installed Meant to be comparable and suitable to each other *Update removed white edges on mip-mapping
-**Update fixes "Sniper Turret" range when installed Its a minor -not influencing the game or the other mod at all- patch, just setting the correct range limit, so the debug log gets clean
+*Update fixes "Sniper Turret" range when installed just setting the correct range limit, so the debug log gets clean

 Details: